Electrical contractors in

 Receive license

-Upon approval, receive Indiana electrical contractor license valid for 3 years with continuing education renewal requirements.
+Upon approval, receive Indiana electrical contractor license valid for 3 years.
+Begin tracking continuing education requirements for renewal.

 About This Market